guillaumem-theodo/aws-workout/1-networking/101-basic-vpc/README.md

-## Create a simple VPC (Virtual Private Cloud)
+# Create a simple VPC (Virtual Private Cloud)

+## Your mission
 1️⃣ Create a simple VPC named **net-101-vpc**.
-The VPC must be able to support nearly 65536 private IP addresses.
+The VPC must be able to support at least 40000 private IP addresses.
-The **size** of the VPC is choosen using the IPv4 CIDR parameter of the VPC (at creation).
+The **size** of the VPC is chosen using the IPv4 CIDR parameter of the VPC (at creation).

 🏁 Test the Created VPC using AWS CLI `aws ec2 describe-vpcs`

+## Support
 #### RFC 1918 Blocks of IP addresses
 You can use https://www.ipaddressguide.com/cidr to see and compute blocks of Ips